1. Organize & stabilize spine: keep spine in a neutral position, no local flexion or extension faults, whilst keeping the core switched on

 4. Mobility is Key: This is especially the case when performing overhead squats.
 However having in adequate mobility within the hips, ankles and spine can lead to compensation above and below that joint, ie. not enough movement in one joint may lead to too much movement in another joint in the chain.
 Thoracic extension mobility is vital in preventing lower back strain!

 5. Belly breathing: With any sort of exercises, proper breathing mechanics is key!
-Make sure your breathing in through your stomach and ribcage, rather than your shoulders.
+Make sure you’re breathing in through your stomach and ribcage, rather than your shoulders.
 Breathing through your nose can also help activate the diaphragm.
-Make sure you old in your breath during the movement to increase intra-abdominal pressure, which helps stabilize your lower back!
+Make sure you hold in your breath during the movement to increase intra-abdominal pressure, which helps stabilize your lower back!

 Thomas is a Chiropractor at Health Space Sydney CBD and Potts Point.
 He individualizes treatments to all patients and has a passion to helping individuals achieve pain free lives and long-term health.
 From sports injuries to back pain, Thomas is dedicated to help individuals achieve a healthier future.